johnnymetz/johnny-metz-blog/content/posts/multistep-database-changes.md

 - Add a table
 - Add / remove an index: Be sure to use the `CONCURRENTLY` option to avoid locking the table
 - Removing a constraint

-## TODO: Other Operations

-Not sure about the following operations / not common:

-- Rename a field
-- Rename a table
-- Change field type